gvegayon/appliedsnar/docs/05-ergms-constrains.md

 when `ostar(2) = 0`.
 In practice, the ERGM package sets a lower limit for the log of 0, so, instead of having `Log(0) ~ -Inf`, they set it to be a really large negative number.
-This causes all sorts of issues to the estimates; in our example, an over estimation of the population parameter and a really negative likelihood function.
+This causes all sorts of issues to the estimates; in our example, an over estimation of the population parameter and a positive log-likelihood.
 With that said, I wouldn't recommend using this transformation too often.

 The bipartite network that we will be simulating will have 100 actors and 50 entities.
 Actors, which we will map to the first level of the `ergm` terms,